rugtres/programming4biologists/getting-started.md

 1. Download [this ![zip](img/zip.png) zip](https://github.com/ClaireGuerin/bash-install-vscode/archive/refs/heads/main.zip).
 2. Extract the folder with your archive manager or in command line with `unzip path/to/folder`.
 3. Open your terminal and navigate to where the folder is with `cd path/to/unzipped/folder`.
-4. Make sure the file `install_vscode.sh` is executable with `ls -al`.
+4. Make sure the file `install_vscode.sh` is executable with `ls -l`.
 The marker `x` before the file name should indicate execute mode.
 If not, make the file executable with `chmod +x install_vscode.sh`.
 5. Execute the bash file with `source install_vscode.sh`.
 If you are not in root, you will be prompted for your password.

 *These instructions are for Linux Distributions with `apt`, such as Ubuntu or Debian for instance.
 You will need admin rights to install VSCode.*